rescript-lang/bucklescript.github.io/docs/build-configuration.md

 {
   "package-specs": {
     "module": "commonjs",
-    "in-source": true // generates output alongside source files }
+    "in-source": true
   }
+}
 ```

-Notably, `"module": "es6-global"` resolves `node_modules` using relative paths.
+- `"module": "es6-global"` resolves `node_modules` using relative paths.
 Good for development-time usage of ES6 in conjunction with browsers like Safari and Firefox that support ES6 modules today.
 No more dev-time bundling!

+- `"in-source": true` generates output alongside source files, instead of by default isolating them into `lib/js`.
+The output directory is otherwise not configurable.

 ### suffix